Support Agent: Case Study

 The Architecture

 The support agent is not one thing.
-It is a set of lightweight jobs that run on a schedule, keeping the system accurate and the context current.
+It is a coordinated set of scheduled maintenance jobs that keep memory, code quality, backup integrity, filesystem structure, and session context current.

 Every day at 7:30AM